alekseyl/nested_select/README.md

 ### How preloading happens in rails >= 7.0
 To be honest ( and opinionated :) ), current preloading implementation is a kinda mess, and we need to adapt to this mess without delivering some more.

-Let's look at the scopes example:
+Let's look at the scopes example from a specs:
 ```ruby
 # user <-habtm-> bought_items
 # user -> has_one -> user_profile -> has_many -> avatars